Carnations are flowers for all those born in the month of January.

-Today, edible flowers are something associated with fine dining and has become increasingly popular.
+Today, edible flowers are something associated with fine dining and have become increasingly popular.
 The carnation is considered as an edible flower.
 The petals of a carnation have been used to make the French liqueur Chartreuse since the 17th century.
-They are also a popular option when it comes to decorating cakes and flavouring salads.
+They are also a popular option when it comes to decorating cakes and flavoring salads.

 To this day carnations remain one of the most popular flowers and possess a charm that captivates people and can be used for a variety of occasions.
 The carnation expresses positive and powerful sentiments that compliment the beauty of the flower.

 Due to its historical meaning, the carnation has proven its ability to stand the test of time.